-Chia-Hao joined the IEOR department in 2020.
-Prior to that, he received his M.S. in ECE from the UT-Austin.
-Before that, he completed his B.S. in EE, minoring in physics, from National Taiwan University.
+Chia-Hao Chang joined the department in 2020.
+Prior to that, he received his MS in ECE from UT Austin and his BS in EE, minoring in Physics, from NTU, Taipei, Taiwan.

-He received his master's degree in Operations Research from IEOR and started the PhD program in 2021.
-Prior to Columbia, He earned a bachelor's degree in mathematics from Zhejiang University in 2019.
+Chengyue received his master's degree in Operations Research from IEOR and started the PhD program in 2021.
+Prior to Columbia, he earned a bachelor's degree in Mathematics from Zhejiang University in 2019.
 Chengyue is fortunate to be co-advised by Yuri Faenza and Jay Sethuraman.
 His research interests include combinatorial optimization, discrete mathematics, algorithmic game theory and matching markets.

 Camilo is a Cheung-Kong innovation fellow and a PhD student in the IEOR Department at Columbia University.
 Camilo works with Prof. Dylan Possamaï on developing theoretical models at the intersection between behavioral economics and contract theory.
 Camilo research interests are in stochastic time-inconsistent control, financial mathematics, backward stochastic differential equations, stochastic analysis and convex optimization.

 Ayoub started his PhD in September 2020.
 His research interests include Assortment optimization, online learning and matching markets.
 Before joining Columbia, Ayoub graduated from Ecole Polytechnique (Paris) with an MS and BS in Applied Mathematics.

 Arindam is a Ph.D. student at the IEOR Department, Columbia University.
 Before joining Columbia, he completed a B.Stat (Hons.) and M.Stat from Indian Statistical Institute, Kolkata, India.
 He also worked at Capital One for one year.